Photographs and Text by Danny Schweers in Wilmington, Delaware in 2020.

 On Saturday, September 5, 2020, as part of the Arden Artisan Trail, the exhibit was open for a day!
 At most, four people were in Room 3 of The Buzz at any one time, wearing masks and socially distancing.
 Outside, I had a table set up with greeting cards and photographic prints.
 Some 50 people came by over five hours, a pleasant pace.
 I sold lots of greeting cards!

-In November, 2020, I heard that Westminster Presbyterian Church in Wilmington was having services again, so I offered to move the exhibit to their entrance hallway, a lovely exhibit space with lots of natural light.
+In November, 2020, I heard that Westminster Presbyterian Church in Wilmington was having services again, so I moved the exhibit to their entrance hallway, a lovely exhibit space with lots of natural light.
 That exhibit continued through January, 2021.

 Every week — well, most weeks — I write a deeply philosophical prayer, pair it with one of my stunning photographs, and email the resulting Photo Prayer to my hundreds of adoring fans.
 Click here to learn more.

 A few of the 643 Photo Prayers that I have created since 2007 are on exhibit in Room 3 of the Buzz Ware Village Center, 2119 The Highway, Arden, DE 19810.

 “OPEN GATES” represents what I consider the best of my recent Photo Prayers.
 The images people see in the emails I send out are only 700 pixels wide, as you can see on my PhotoPrayer.com website.
 In this exhibit of prints, the images are 4,050 pixels wide; they are inked, not pixelated; archival, not transient.

 The presentation format for this exhibit at The Buzz is something new for me: the text is engraved into black-core mat board using a laser-etching device at NextFab Makers Space.
 This gives the words the same three-dimensional quality you find on letters chiseled into stone.